-Startup Menu
+Startup Menu Default

-Default

 Date and Time Sets the date using mm/dd/yyyy format and the time using 24-hour format.
 Value set takes effect immediately.
 Boot Device Shows the order of boot devices, with "+" indicating a device category.
 Move the entries to change the order.
 If the notebook has more than one device in a category, you can select the one scanned.
 Internal LAN appears in the list only if a built-in LAN is present-it provides diskless boot from a network server.
-Hard Disk CD-ROM/DVD Diskette A Internal LAN I/O Performance Enables (Max Battery Life) and disables (Max I/O Performance) battery-saving features to provide for improved I/O transfers.
-Max Battery Life Exit Menu Default Save and Reboot Saves changes, then exits and reboots.
+1. Hard Disk 2.
+CD-ROM/DVD 3.
+Diskette A 4.
+Internal LAN

+Exit Menu Default

+Save and Reboot Saves changes, then exits and reboots.
 Exit (No Save) Discards any changes made since last save, then exits and reboots.
 Does not affect date or time changes.
 Default Settings Restores default settings and stays in the BIOS configuration utility.
 Does not affect date or time changes.